St. George, Louisiana: Proposed school district

-The incorporation effort for St. George began with a goal of creating a new school district independent of the East Baton Rouge Parish School System.
+The incorporation effort for St. George began with a goal of creating a new school district independent of the East Baton Rouge school district.

 To form a new school district, however, the new city must first be established.
-So a new school district was not on the petition or ballot for the formation of the City of St. George.
+Therefore, a new school district was not on the petition or ballot for the formation of the City of St. George.

 The process for establishing a new school district in the St. George area would require several steps: